Finnish Civil War prison camps: Establishment

+The first prisoner of war camps of the Finnish Civil War were established at the beginning of the war in January 1918, in White-controlled northern Finland.
+These camps were mainly to hold 5,000 soldiers of the Imperial Russian Army who had been stationed in Grand Duchy of Finland.
+They were hastily assembled and used public buildings such as prisons, schools, and churches to hold the prisoners.
+The Red Guards also established a number of small camps in southern Finland in a similar fashion.
+Around 500 White prisoners were held at Svenska lyceum i Helsingfors, a Swedish-language high school in Helsinki.

-The first prison camps were established at the early stages of war in the White controlled Northern part of Finland.
-These camps also held 5,000 soldiers of the Imperial Russian Army.
-In the late March, the number of Red prisoners was only 4,000 but after the Battle of Tampere on 5 April 1918, some 11,000 Red Guard soldiers fell into the hands of the Whites and the first large camp was established in the Kalevankangas district of Tampere.
-Before the Tampere battle, the captured Reds had mostly been shot, but after the collapse of Tampere the number of prisoners was much too large to carry on the executions.
+The frontline of the Finnish Civil War was largely static for the first two months, and few prisoners of war were taken by either side.
+By March, the Whites began to win a number of victories against the Reds and advanced into Red Finland.
+In late March, the number of Red prisoners was only 4,000 but after the Battle of Tampere on 5 April 1918, some 11,000 Reds fell into the hands of the Whites and the first large camp was established in the Kalevankangas district of Tampere.
+Before the battle, captured Reds had mostly been shot by the Whites, but after the collapse of Tampere the number of prisoners became too large to continue the executions.

-During the late April, thousands of refugees and Red Guard members headed east towards the Russian border.
+In late April, as White victory was imminent, thousands of Red refugees (including fighters, officials, sympathizers and their families) headed east towards the border with Soviet Russia.
 More than 30,000 were captured by the White troops and the German Baltic Sea Division between the towns of Hämeenlinna and Lahti.
-22,000 of them were held for a couple of weeks on a concentration camp founded at the Fellman mansion premises in Lahti.
+Around 22,000 of them were held for a couple of weeks in a concentration camp founded at the Fellman mansion premises in Lahti.
 Women and children were mainly released, but 10,900 male refugees and Red Guard members were moved to the Hennala prison camp.
+Around 10,000 more prisoners were taken by the Whites after the major Battle of Viipuri.

 Finally, as the war ended on 15 May, around 80,000 Reds were held in more than 60 small camps.
-During next two months all prisoners were transferred to 13 main camps, located mostly in the southern parts of country.
+During the next two months all prisoners were transferred to 13 main camps, located mostly in the southern parts of country.